SimpleModBot/SimpleModBot/README.md

 A bot for Discord I originally made for moderation but grew over time into a multipurpose bot.

-The current prefix is `\` but you can change it with the `config` command.
 You can invite the bot using [this invite link](https://discord.com/oauth2/authorize?client_id=911112976793215006&permissions=8&scope=bot%20applications.commands).

 ---